Star Wars: The Old Republic: Other media

 Chronicle Books released The Art and Making of Star Wars: The Old Republic in November 2011, which chronicles the creation of the game and includes concept artwork and interviews from the development team.
 The book was written by former Star Wars Insider editor Frank Parisi and BioWare writing director Daniel Erickson.
 The book includes a foreword by Penny Arcade's Mike "Gabe" Krahulik.

 Leading up to game's release on December 20, BioWare released music tracks from the game each day which were not included with the soundtrack which came with the Collector's Edition of the game.
 The first track released was titled "The Mandalorian Blockade".

 Razer released several peripherals based on the game to coincide with the launch date.
 The peripherals included custom made keyboards, mice, gaming headsets and mouse pads.

-Between 2012 and 2014, LEGO released four sets based on the game, 9497 Republic Striker-class Starfighter, 9500 Sith Fury-class Interceptor, 75001 Republic Troopers vs. Sith Troopers and 75025 Jedi Defender-class Cruiser as part of its LEGO Star Wars theme.
+Between 2012 and 2014, LEGO released four sets based on the game, 9497 Republic Striker-class Starfighter, 9500 Sith Fury-class Interceptor, 75001 Republic Troopers vs. Sith Troopers and 75025 Jedi Defender-class Cruiser as part of its Lego Star Wars theme.

+Electronic Arts later brought two Sith characters from the game into its mobile free-to-play turn-based RPG, Star Wars: Galaxy of Heroes, the Sith Marauder and eventually Darth Malgus himself.